propcom/ckeditor/README.txt

 To select preferred file browser, under "Administer > Site configuration > CKEditor", adjust CKEditor profiles.
 In each profile you can choose which file browser will be used (in "File browser settings" section).
-Note: to choose IMCE, WebFM or Image Browser you should install an appropiate Drupal module first.
+Note: to choose IMCE, WebFM or Image Browser you should install an appropriate Drupal module first.

  How to install CKFinder
 ------------------------